 Based on our conversation I wanted to share (a few articles, podcasts, etc) that I think you'd enjoy.

 I hope we stay in touch, and please let me know if there's any way I can support you.

-There are many different ways you can create follow up emails.
-The main thing to remember is to create the emails short, sweet, timely, and authentic.
+While there are many different ways you can create follow-up emails, the main thing to remember is to make the emails short, sweet, timely, and authentic.

 If you're looking for more great templates, sign up for Indy so you can crush any type of contract you need.